hyperlane-xyz/hyperlane-registry/deployments/avs/README.md

 ## Contributing

-New challenegers can be added manually.
+New challengers can be added manually.